A wealth of knowledge.

 Very!
 Many Assisted Living residents are quite independent but simply need assistance with a daily task or two (or more), which typically range from taking medication to bathing, dressing and/or help with meals, housekeeping, transportation, and other everyday routines.
 A trained, licensed nurse and certified nursing aides are available 24/7 to provide custom-tailored support to help your loved one preserve their active lifestyle filled with family, friends and activities.

-Who provides Skilled Nursing at Cornerstone?
+Who provides short-term rehabilitation at Cornerstone?

 Compassionate professional support is provided from licensed medical professionals, including RNs (registered nurses), LPNs (licensed professional nurses), certified nursing aides and certified medication aides.
 Residents who require intensive therapies to manage well-being and health have custom therapy programs that help preserve their dignity and encourage maximum social interaction.